BrendanChing/NeatNotes/README.md

 ![picture of bug before](static/images/usersnameafter.png)

 ### Problems with Deployment
-I had added an additional directory which held all my apps inside it.
+I had added an unnecessary directory which held all my apps inside it.
 This initially only caused a few minor complications with link pathing, but I worked around it, thinking it was fine, but when I came to deploy, heroku threw the errors, 'build failed' and 'push rejected'.
 After some googling, I realised the unnecessary folder meant heroku was unable to identify my project as a django application.
 I was concerned this would become a tedious task of moving all my files into new folders one by one before deleting the problematic folder, but chatgpt gave me the command 'mv folder_name/* .' which moved everything out the parent directory.
 I then deleted the folder, and it worked!

 ![picture of command line code](static/images/folderbugcode.png)